RoyalUr/RoyalUr.net/docs/CONTRIBUTING.md

 4. A clear set of **steps to reproduce the problem**.
 This is really important so that we can investigate the bug further.

-Thanks for helping us keep The Royal Game of Ur bug-free!
+Thanks for helping us keep RoyalUr.net bug-free!

 ## 2. Suggesting New Features ✨